-The Fund is sensitive to changes in the value of investments due to fluctuations in prices in financial markets such as equity or fixed-income markets (market risk).
+The Fund is sensitive to changes in the value of investments due to fluctuations in prices in financial markets such as equities or fixed-income markets (market risk).
 Additionally, prices of individual instruments in which the Fund invests may also fluctuate.
-If the Fund utilises derivatives as described under 'Investment Policy', these may be used for both hedging risks and efficient portfolio management.
+If the Fund utilizes derivatives as described under "Investment Policy," these may be employed for both hedging risks and efficient portfolio management.
 This may involve leveraging, thereby increasing the Fund's sensitivity to market movements.